November 7, 2024

 When it comes to autoimmune skin conditions, there are several common ones that individuals may encounter.

-These conditions can cause discomfort and affect daily life.
 Let’s explore some of these inflammatory skin conditions, including cutaneous lupus, celiac skin rash, dermatomyositis symptoms, and limited scleroderma.

 Cutaneous Lupus